-- Develops a holistic understanding of physical education - You will engage with key issues and themes relating to contemporary global influences on physical education and sport - You will improve a multitude of skills in order to support progression to the next level of study.
+- Develops a holistic understanding of physical education - You will engage with key issues and themes relating to contemporary global influences on physical education and sport - 3 You will improve a multitude of skills in order to support progression to the next level of study.

-Mrs. A. Michael
+For clarifications please see the Head of Faculty, Mrs. A. Michael